ZhenHuangLab/MemXTerminator/wiki/docs/tutorials/faq.md

 2) **Q:** How fast is the particle membrane subtraction?

 **A:** When the software ran on a workstation which has 24 CPUs and one RTX4090 (24GB) using the default parameters, the speed was about 10 particles per second.
-(In this case, 18 CPUs are being used; the graphic card is almost full of memory; Volatile GPU-util is about 100%.)
+(In this case, 18 CPUs were being used; the graphic card was almost full of memory; Volatile GPU-util was about 100%.)

 3) **Q:** Will Micrograph Membrane Subtraction take a similarly long time as the Particle Membrane Subtraction?